nevchetan/30-days-of-dsa/README.md

-day4 -> to find closest number to zero in a given array (https://leetcode.com/problems/find-closest-number-to-zero/) day5 -> To merge two given strings alternately (https://leetcode.com/problems/merge-strings-alternately) day07 -> to check whether the string s issub sequnce of the string t or not (https://leetcode.com/problems/is-subsequence/)
+day4 -> to find closest number to zero in a given array (https://leetcode.com/problems/find-closest-number-to-zero/) day5 -> To merge two given strings alternately (https://leetcode.com/problems/merge-strings-alternately) day07 -> to check whether the string s issub sequnce of the string t or not (https://leetcode.com/problems/is-subsequence/) day08 -> To check the largest prefix from a given list of strings(https://leetcode.com/problems/longest-common-prefix/)